Camp Beaver |

 (1854 - unknown), Manti

-A Mormon settlers' 50-acre stone and adobe fort that absorbed and replaced the Little Stone Fort that was originally built here in 1852.
+A Mormon settlers' 50-acre stone and adobe-walled fort that absorbed and replaced the Little Stone Fort that was originally built here in 1852.

 (1861 - unknown), Gunnison

-A Mormon settlers' adobe fort.
-A stone bastion was built in 1867, but the new stone walls were not completed.
+A Mormon settlers' adobe-walled fort.
+A stone bastion was built in 1867, but the replacement stone walls were never completed.

 (State Historic Site)